 1. Lord Byron christened it

-The Ponte dei Sospiri is considered one of the most romantic locations in Venice, even though a simple and brief excursus of its own history, just like the one you’ve just read, is very much sufficient to clarify there was nothing loving or romantic about its construction and initial use.
-Yet, today, you can bet a couple of Bellinis and a hefty serving of carpaccio at Harry’s Bar that every single couple on holiday in the city will either get a gondola ride to get a kiss under it, or make sure to take a selfie standing on the Ponte della Canonica or the Ponte della Paglia, the two bridges from which it can be admired.
+The Ponte dei Sospiri is one of the most romantic locations in Venice, even though a brief excursus of its history, is sufficient to clarify there was nothing romantic about its construction and initial use.
+Yet, today, you can bet a couple of Bellinis and a hefty serving of carpaccio at Harry’s Bar that every single couple on holiday in the city will either get a gondola ride to get a kiss under it, or make sure to take a selfie standing on the Ponte della Canonica or the Ponte della Paglia.

 2. Casanova and his adventurous escape from the Piombi

-We all know who Giacomo Casanova was: his name is guarantee of charm and unrivalled sexual escapades, as well as a series of more or less legal activities set on the backdrop of 18th century Venice.
-At dawn, on the 25th of July 1755, Casanova was arrested and brought to the Piombi.
-As it was customary at the time, Casanova was not informed neither of the reasons of his arrest, nor of the length of his detention.
-Sources allow us to know, today, that Casanova was considered a dangerous individual by the city’s government because of his libertine behavior, which was considered subversive and dangerous to the moral and social well being of the city.
+We all know who Giacomo Casanova was: his name is a guarantee of charm and unrivaled sexual escapades, as well as a series of more or less legal activities set on the backdrop of 18th century Venice.
+In 1755, Casanova was arrested and brought to the Piombi.
+The city’s government believed that Casanova was a dangerous individual, because of his libertine behavior.
+It was harmful to the moral and social well-being of the city.

 It was notoriously difficult to break out of the Piombi, but this didn’t demoralize Casanova one bit.
-Throughout the first 12 months of his detention, Giacomo had been thinking – and actively working – on his escape: he had managed to obtain a long iron nail and a piece of dark marble, which he used to create a hole in the ceiling of his cell, which was directly under the roof: it was through it that Casanova had planned to find his freedom.
-However, a prison warden named Lorenzo – a protagonist of Casanova’s tale, keep his name in mind – smelled the rat and had him transferred.
+Throughout the first 12 months of his detention, Giacomo had been thinking – and actively working – on his escape.
+He had managed to obtain a long iron nail and a piece of dark marble, which he used to create a hole in the ceiling of his cell, which was directly under the roof.
+Casanova had planned to find his freedom, however, a prison warden smelled the rat and caused his plan to fail.

 3. There are other Ponti dei Sospiri around the world

 Indeed there are.
-Such a beautiful structure, in such an iconic location was bound to rise the interest and envy of architects and people all over the globe.
-First of our list are certainly the Bridge of Sighs at Oxford University, which belongs to Hertford College and looks much more like Ponte di Rialto than Ponte dei Sospiri, and that at Cambridge University’s Saint John’s College.
+Such a beautiful structure, in such an iconic location, was bound to raise the interest and envy of architects and people all over the globe.
+First on our list are certainly the Bridge of Sighs at Oxford University, which belongs to Hertford College, and that at Cambridge University’s Saint John’s College.

 Another notorious Ponte dei Sospiri is in Lima’s Barranco District, Perù.
-The Puente de los Suspiros, which bears no resemblance at all with its Italian counterpart has been made famous by composer Chabuca Granda and is considered one of the most romantic places in the Peruvian capital.
+The Puente de los Suspiros, which bears no resemblance at all with its Italian counterpart became famous thanks to the composer Chabuca Granda.
+People consider it one of the most romantic places in the Peruvian capital.